Montanejos: Hot Springs & Waterfalls – A Valencia Daytrip

-Back in 2012 I found myself living in Valencia, Spain- and this was one of the first day-trips I took out of the city with a few friends of mine.
+While living in Valencia, Spain a trip to Montanejos was one of the first day-trips I took out of the city with a few friends of mine.
 Check out the details below!:

 Since it’s called a “hot spring”, I figured it would be warm, but the water was actually pretty chilly.
 Considering it was late summer in Valencia though, the water felt extremely refreshing.
 We started swimming around the clear waters and looking at the fish, and then we swam inside a little cave.
 It was so much fun, just having the chance to swim around and explore!
 The guides take you through the whole water area, making sure you don’t miss a thing.
-We were also able to see a hidden cove with a waterfall, and had the chance to do some cliff-jumping (but no one in our group was brave enough to do it!).
+We were also able to see a hidden cove with a waterfall, and had the chance to do some cliff-jumping.
 Once we had our fill of swimming in this paradise location, we took the van to the central plaza of the pueblo.
 Montanejos hot springs

-Back in the van, we drove to our final destination of the day, a gigantic dam built into the side of a cliff.
-The water was coming out so fast and with so much force, it was insane!
+Back in the van, we drove to our final destination of the day, the gigantic Dam of Arenoso, built into the side of a cliff (called “El Chorro”).
+The water was coming out with so much force, it was insane!
 I have never seen anything like it!
 We climbed up a gravel pile to get closer, and then our guide took a cool jumping photo of everyone in the group.
-That was our last stop of the day, and we all had so much fun.
-The drive back to Valencia went quickly, lots of chatting, and we were sad the day had come to an end.
+That was our last stop of the day, and we all had so much fun exploring Montanejos!

-Another great thing about this tour was that the guides took photos for you- no need to worry about getting your camera ruined in the water.
-Fun tour, fair price, perfect day!
+Another great thing about this Montanejos hot springs tour was that the guides took photos for you- no need to worry about getting your camera ruined in the water.

-Interested in going on this same daytrip? : Check it Out!
+Interested in going to the Montanejos hot springs on a day-trip? : Check it Out!

 See my list of the top 10 things to do in nearby Valencia, Spain